- Date: November 10, 2020

 Keeping forests standing

 Forests are one of the best examples of nature-based solutions.
 Home to 80% of the world’s terrestrial biodiversity, forests provide clean air and water, protect against erosion and landslides, and help to regulate the climate by removing carbon from the atmosphere.
 Primary forests, such as the Amazon, act as significant carbon sinks, sequestering huge amounts of carbon in tree biomass and soils.
-By preventing deforestation and degradation, which contribute around a quarter of global CO2 emissions, we could significantly reduce carbon emissions while staving off the worst impacts of a warming planet.
+By preventing deforestation and degradation, which contribute around 13% of global CO2 emissions, we could significantly reduce carbon emissions while staving off the worst impacts of a warming planet.

 Building greener cities